Rehtribution/13-bb-com-back/README.md

 6. ```npm run seed```
 7. ```npm start```
 8. Open Insomnia and navigate to the default local host address
-9. View walkthrough video for additional useage guidlines
+9. View walkthrough video for additional usage guidelines

 ## Built With